w0nxyApex/Apex-Legends-Config-And-Windows-Settings/README.md

   - Optimal for 299 FPS: "setting.dvs_gpuframetime_min" `"3340"`
                          "setting.dvs_gpuframetime_min"	`"3340"`

 Change the values ​​here.
 To do this, open your video config file with a text editor.
-Or replace it with mine, but then you have to adjust your resulution
 <p align="center">
   <img src="images/videoconfigfile.png" width="500"/>
 </p>